 The site is completely fenced, which restricts public access.
 However, persons who enter the site could contact contaminants in the soil by walking on the site, digging or otherwise disturbing the soil.
-A groundwater use restriction is in place for the site and therefore, people are not coming into contact with the contaminated groundwater.
-In addition, people are not drinking the contaminated groundwater as the area is served by a public water supply that is not affected by this contamination.
+People are not coming into contact with the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.